tudelft3d/website/projects/geobim-benchmark/ifcgeometries.md

 It was exported on 23/02/2019 using IfcOpenShell 0.6

+These data are provided in two versions: IFC 2x3 and IFC 4, so they are actually two data and both have to be tested, if the software allows it.

 In Figure 1 the schema of the geometries is drawn as reference

 <div class="row">